Looking for a new and rewarding opportunity?

 Becoming a volunteer

 To volunteer with Citizens Advice LeicesterShire you need to be open-minded and non-judgemental.
-You also need to be able to listen, learn and work as part of a team.
+You also need to be able to listen carefully, learn and work as part of a team.

-You will not need to undergo a DBS check to volunteer, however we do ask for two references.
-These do not have to be from employers, personal references are acceptable.
-Please provide contact details for your referees on the application form so that we can contact them.
+You will not usually need to undergo a DBS check to volunteer, however we do ask for two references: these do not have to be from employers, personal references are acceptable.
+Please provide email addresses and phone numbers for your referees on the application form so that we can contact them.